New here? Start with the complete side hustle guide →

 What You Actually Need Before You Can Make Money on Pinterest

 Before we get into the strategies, let’s be straight about the foundations.
-Pinterest doesn’t pay you directly for views or impressions — Pinterest’s Creator Rewards program ended in 2024.
-Every strategy for making money on Pinterest today involves Pinterest as a traffic source, not a payment source.
+Pinterest doesn’t pay you directly for views or impressions — its Creator Rewards program, which briefly paid creators, is no longer running.
+Every strategy for making money on Pinterest today uses Pinterest as a traffic source, not a payment source.

 That means you need somewhere to send that traffic.
 Usually one of these: